adamspd/django-appointment/docs/models.md

 The `AppointmentRequest` model represents an appointment request made by a client.
 It is not yet an appointment, and it is not associated with the client.
-It is created when the client chooses a service, staff member, and date/time for the appointment.
+It is created when the client chooses a service, staff member, and date/time for the appointment (See screenshot below).

 ![Choosing staff member and date/time for appointment](https://github.com/adamspd/django-appointment/blob/main/docs/screenshots/appointment_request.png?raw=true)

 It will be linked to an appointment when the client enters their information.
+We make sure that the start time is before the end time and on save, we generate an `id_request` if none exists, make sure that the appointment request date is not in the past.